-- "Legacy gTLDs" refers to gTLDs that were in operation before the present expansion. (i.e., before Jan-2012) - "Registry Operator" refers to the entity holding the contract with ICANN to operate a gTLD. - "Registry Service Provider" refers to a third-party entity providing comprehensive backend technical operations for a Registry Operator.
+- "Legacy gTLDs" refers to gTLDs that were in operation before the present expansion. (i.e., before Jan-2012) - "Registry Operator" refers to the entity holding the registry contract with ICANN. - "Registry Service Provider" refers to a third-party entity providing comprehensive backend technical operations for a Registry Operator.
 This term is not meant to include an Emergency Back End Registry Operator (EBERO). - "Relative incidence" of a particular measure would divide the raw data by the total number of registrations in each gTLD zone evaluated.
-This is intended to put small or new gTLDs on a comparable basis with experience in larger or more established gTLDs. - "Obtaining" refers the availability and level of effort to gather raw data needed for each measure in the table. - "Reporting" refers to any challenges in compiling and publicly disclosing each measure in the table.
+This is intended to put small or new gTLDs on a comparable basis with experience in larger or more established gTLDs. - "Obtaining" refers the availability and level of effort to gather raw data needed for each measure in the table. - "Reporting" refers to compiling and publicly disclosing data fir a given measure.